ergo-services/examples/genpool/README.md

 ## Pool demo scenario ##

 It starts a Pool process with the name "mypool".
-This process spawns 5 worker processes which are handling messages/requests forwarded by the "MyPool" process.
+This process spawns 5 worker processes which are handling messages/requests forwarded by the "mypool" process.
-There also "myping" process - it sends messages and makes a call requests to the "MyPool" process.
+There also "myping" process - it sends messages and makes a call requests to the "mypool" process.

 Here is output of this example
 ```